 And had my great-grandmother, Jessie Williams, never chanced to meet the Royal Artillery Bombardier named William Bond who was stationed at Sandown on the Isle of Wight, she might have married a local man and never traveled to Delhi India with his regiment and never have lost her first born son there before he was a year old.
 My great-grandfather may not have left her a widow at the age of thirty-five and she may never have ended up destitute in London in the early 1890s.
 She may not have immigrated to Montreal with her five young children in search of a better life, and my grandparents may never have met.

 What if my third great-grandmother Ann Bulmer had met and married a farmer in the dales of Yorkshire instead of becoming pregnant and leaving home to have a son out of wedlock at an early age?
 Had all that happened differently, my great-great grandfather William Bulmer may never have met Alice Brazier, my great-great-grandmother, who was the daughter of a Methodist tin maker from Staffordshire.

 And what if my great-great-grandparents John Blanchard Savage and Elizabeth Luty had not moved to Sheffield from the small village of Bramham after they married?
 Would their son Thomas ever have met and married Annie Harris Marshall, my great-grandmother?

 So many turning points; so many random circumstances.
 All of them leading to who I am, and indeed to my very existence.

 The minutia of the lives of the generations before me all combined and intersected.
-The decisions and chances of the centuries past all led to where I sit right now and I’m driven to follow their paths back into the mists of time because if any of it hadn’t happened just the way that it did, then I probably would not be sitting here wondering about who they were and where they came from.
+The decisions and chances of the centuries past all led to where I sit right now and I’m driven to follow their paths back into the mists of time because if any of it hadn’t happened just the way that it did, then I probably would not be sitting here wondering about my genealogy, and about who my ancestors were and where they came from.